Leighm0/enphase_gateway/README.md

 **Polling Interval**
 Choose the time in seconds at which the Gateway should be read for updated data.

+**Discovery Mode**
+Choose the Envoy discover mode.
+Auto or Manual.

+**Envoy IP (Only Available if Discovery Mode is Manual)** If using "Manual" Discovery Mode, enter the Envoy IP address.

 **Username**
 Your Enlighten Username. **Required if firmware is v7 or higher**